Get access to the full brand analysis now

 The right choice depends on what your brand needs most.

 Choose Revieve if your brand spans multiple beauty categories and needs makeup try-on, foundation matching, and hair analysis alongside skincare in a single platform.
-Revieve’s AR capabilities for virtual makeup application are strong, and the breadth of its beauty offering makes it a natural fit for multi-category beauty retailers.
+Revieve’s AR capabilities for virtual makeup application are strong, and the breadth of its beauty offering — combined with retailer-facing analytics products like Beauty Product IQ and the Beauty & Wellness Index — makes it a natural fit for multi-category beauty retailers running broad portfolios.

 Choose Thea Care if your primary focus is skincare and you need a tool that drives measurable e-commerce conversions with clinical credibility.
 Thea Care’s combination of dermatologist-supervised analysis, configurable recommendation logic, native tracking integrations, and strict privacy compliance makes it the stronger choice for skincare brands that want their analysis tool to function as a conversion engine with provable ROI.